Ty France Player Props: Mariners vs. White Sox

 Ty France At The Plate

-- Among the qualifying batters, he ranks 37th in batting average, while his on-base percentage ranks 47th and he is 82nd in slugging.
+- Among the qualified hitters in baseball, he ranks 34th in batting average, 50th in on-base percentage, and 84th in slugging.

-- France has picked up a hit in 47 of 67 games this year, with multiple hits 21 times.

-- France has driven in a run in 23 games this year (34.3%), including seven games with more than one RBI (10.4%).
-He has also driven in three or more of his team's runs in two contests.
+- France has an RBI in 23 of 68 games this year, with multiple RBI in seven of them.
+He has also driven home three or more of his team's runs in two contests.

-- He has scored in 32 games this season, with multiple runs seven times.
+- He has scored in 33 of 68 games this season, and more than once 7 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.